ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 Tasks are defined by the @task function decorator or attribute.
 Tasks are individual units of work that can be combined to form a data pipeline.
 They represent the different steps or operations that need to be performed within a workflow.
 Each task is responsible for executing a specific action or computation.

 In our example, we have the main_flow function which uses another flow (etl_web_to_local) to handle the file download from the Web to a local storage.
 The main flow also uses tasks to handle the input validation and file name formatting to make sure the values are only for the specific dates the new CSV file is available for download.
+Finally, there is task to write a compressed CSV file to the data lake using our components.

 By putting together flows and tasks that handle a specific workflow, we build a pipeline that enables us to download files into our data lake.
-At the same time, by using those function decorators, we are enabling the Prefect framework to call its internal class to track telemetry information for each task in our pipeline, which enable us to monitor and track failures at a specific point in the pipeline.
+At the same time, by using those function decorators, we are enabling the Prefect framework to call its internal class to track telemetry information for each flow and task in our pipeline, which enable us to monitor and track failures at a specific point in the pipeline.
 Let's see what our pipeline implementation looks like:

 ```python
 import argparse